So you want to know, “How much water should I drink a day?”

-But the 8 glasses a day case doesn’t hold water (ha!), as we get a significant portion of our daily water from our food we consume.
-Things like fruits and vegetables, even meat, is composed of a tremendous amount of water, all of which counts towards our ‘hydration quotient’ for the day.
+But the 8 glasses a day case doesn’t hold water (ha!), as we get a significant portion of our daily H2O from the food we consume.
+Things like fruits and vegetables (and even meat) are composed of a tremendous amount of water, all of which counts towards our ‘hydration quotient’ for the day.

 EVERY OTHER BEVERAGE WE DRINK!

 Honestly?
 Drink when you are thirsty.
-That’s it.
-I’m going on a second break!

-Kidding.
 Seriously though, your thirst is a pretty damn good indicator of when you should consume more water.
 Do you think dogs and cats and elephants worry about hydration levels?

 As nerds, we tend to overthink, overanalyze, and drive ourselves crazy with too much info.

 Now, if you happen to be one of those people that needs MORE advice than that, check your urine color.

 This chart provides a great test for the proper shade of urine: